russellmatt66/imhd-CUDA/debug/README.md

 # Overview
-This is where the debugging happens - very long argument list to main executable necessitates refactoring the code to remove Python launcher
+This is where the debugging happens - very long argument list to main executable makes debugging easier if Python launcher is removed

 # Directory Structure
 `src/`